-I think a lot of people might expect the employer to be thinking of skill set as the top priority regardless of the situation.
+A lot of people might expect the employer to be thinking of skill set as the top priority regardless of the situation.

 For most permanent employee hires, that’s not the case.

 The top priority that most hiring managers have is compatibility.
+But why?

 Those priorities shift a little bit because the compatibility isn’t as big of an issue than what they’re normally hiring for when they’re looking for contract workers or for consultants.

 Things kind of get flipped on their head when they’re hiring you as a consultant or a contractor versus if they’re trying to hire you on a permanent basis.

 They’re usually looking to make sure that you can come in a very short period of time, do the work, and you might not necessarily jive very well with the organizational culture or with a lot of the other employees there.